(Last updated May 31, 2023)

 2011 Series 65 license

 Steve is the direct descendant of a Kentucky hillbilly and very proud of it.
 His father joined the US Navy at 16 and was inducted on July 4, 1942 and served in both the Atlantic and Pacific theater.
 His mother left school around the same time and bucked rivets for Boeing in the Seattle area and was a proud member of the Rosie the Riveter society.
 After graduating from high school, Steve worked in the shipyards in San Diego as a ship-fitter, putting himself through Community College until he transferred to UCSB to complete his degree in economics.
 Steve has three children.
-His oldest, Stephanie, 36, got her MD from Georgetown in 2013 and is now working in the Tri-cities area of Washington state.
+His oldest, Stephanie, 38, got her MD from Georgetown in 2013 and is now practicing in the Tri-cities area of Washington state.
 And let’s not forget grandson Harrison and granddaughters Isabelle and Nora.
-Jared is 33 and a second generation UCSB graduate and CPA who just moved back to SB and is a commercial real estate investment manager.
-Jared got married in 2018 and he and his wife Lily had their first child, Winnie in April 2020 and have a second child due 6-22.
-Brian is 25 and taught himself how to program and worked several years on blockchain technology through the Ethereum platform (hope I got that right!).
+Jared is 35 and a second generation UCSB graduate and CPA who just moved back to SB and is a commercial real estate acquisition and investment manager.
+Jared and his wife Lily have two children, Winnie and Willamena. (you’re right, that’s makes 5 grandkids!)
+Brian is 27 and taught himself how to program at 14 and worked several years on blockchain technology through the Ethereum platform (hope I got that right!).
 He decided to complete his college education and graduated from UCSB in March 2023.
 Brian is in the Coast Guard.
-He got his pilot’s license at 18 and has applied to the Coastguard program to become a helicopter pilot.
+He got his pilot’s license at 18 and has applied for the Coastguard helicopter pilot program.